ncatlab/nlab-content/pages/9/2/6/6/26629/content.md

 * toc
 {: toc}

 ## Idea

-A **fibration of double categories** is the appropriate analogue of [[Grothendieck fibration]] for [[double categories]].
+A **double fibration**, or **fibration of double categories** is the appropriate analogue of [[Grothendieck fibration]] for [[double categories]].
 There are several equivalent definitions; see the references.

-In some of the literature, fibrations of double categories are referred to as **double fibrations**.
-However, this terminology is awkward for several reasons: it is typically redundant to specify "double" when we are talking of functors between double categories, and **double _X_** has an existing meaning in the theory of [[sketches]] (i.e. an _X_ in the category of _X_s).
+When the source and target are known as double categories, the adjunct "double" can be omitted, as with a [[double functor]].
+Also note that unlike a double category, but like a double functor, a double fibration is not a "fibration in the category of fibrations".

 ## References